-Dr. Doris Arrington Chair (650) 508-3556 darrington@ndnu.edu
+Dr. Amy Backos Chair (650) 508-3556 abackos@ndnu.edu

 The Art Therapy Psychology Department at Notre Dame de Namur University is the only one of its kind in Northern California.
-It is unique because it provides a Master of Arts in Art Therapy (MA-AT), a Master of Arts in Marriage and Family Therapy (MA-MFT), and beginning in Fall 2013, will be offering a Ph.D. in Art Therapy.
+It is unique because it provides a Master of Arts in Art Therapy (MA-AT), a Master of Arts in Marriage and Family Therapy (MA-MFT), and a Ph.D. in Art Therapy.
 The MA-AT meets the requirements of the Board of Behavioral Sciences (BBS) and qualifies students to apply to become a Licensed Professional Clinical Counselor (LPCC).
 The MA-MFT is a clinical licensure course of study, leading to a Master of Arts in Marriage and Family Therapy, while preparing students to apply for a license to become a Marriage and Family Therapist (MFT).

 Both the MA in Art Therapy and the MA in Marriage and Family Therapy degree programs are approved by the American Art Therapy Association (AATA) and meet the eligibility requirements to become a Registered Art Therapist (ATR) by the Art Therapy Credentials Board (ATCB).
 The department also offers an option for a Post- Master's/Advanced Standing Master of Arts in Art Therapy (MA-AT).